markonrt320/portfolio/Improvements.md

 <br>

-Current: Current state in app
+Current: Current state in app <br>
-Requested: What changes should be made, what should be deleted, what should be added.
+Requested: What changes should be made, what should be deleted, what should be added. <br>
 Reason: Reason why this app needs improvement.
-Is it making user experience better?
+Is it making user experience better? <br>

 <br>